tursilion/vgmcomp2/Players/libgbavgm2/readme.txt

 This links together the GBA playback code into a single linkable library.
-Link with <<tbd>>

-There are two players involved.
+Link with gbavgm2 There are two players involved.
 The SN player will standalone, but the SFX player will also bring in SN.
 All players will share the common decompression code.

 This player runs an emulation of the SN sound chip at 11khz on DirectSound A, using Timer 1 for frequency and Timer 2 for refill.